 Account Statement Closing Date vs. Payment Due Date

 Your account statement closing date is not your payment due date.
 You’ll have several days after your account statement closing date to send at least the minimum credit card payment and be considered on time.

 Your payment due date should be at least 21 days after your account statement is mailed to you to give you enough time to make your credit card payment.

-If you have a grace period to avoid finance charges, pay your balance in full and you won't have any interest charges on your next billing statement.
+If you pay your balance in full by the payment due date, you won't have any interest charges on your next billing statement.